Manage Business Intelligence components

 The Import Assets dialog box appears.

-You can drag and drop the file or browse and select the file you want to import, and click Submit.
+Drag and drop your .jsonl or .csv file or browse and select the file you want to import and click Submit.

 Ensure the file format and structure align with the requirements of the Business Intelligence feature.